jacobkor/Project1/README.md

 - SSH into the control node and follow the steps below:
 - Copy the ansible playbook and configuration files to  /etc/ansible/files
-- Edit Filebeat-config.yml - scroll down to line #1106 and edit the hosts ip address to your ELK machine private ip address using port 9200, scroll down to line #1806 and edit the hosts ip address to your ELK machine prive ip address usinf port 5601.
+- Edit Filebeat-config.yml-scroll down to line # 1106 and edit the hosts ip address to your ELK machine's private ip address using port 9200.
+Scroll down to line # 1806 and edit the hosts ip address to your ELK machine's private ip address using port 5601.
 - save the file
 - now run filebeat-playbook.yml to start the playbook and install filebeat

-***please note if the group you want to install file beat name is different then 'websrvers' please edit the file (filebeat-playbook.yml) and change line #3 hosts to the desire group name.
+Please note: if the group you want to install file beat name for is different than "websrvers," please edit the file (filebeat-playbook.yml) and change line # 3 hosts to the desired group name.

-*** Dcoker metric Installation
+*** Docker metric Installation

 still whitin ansible follow these steps below:
 - Copy the ansible playbook and configuration files to  /etc/ansible/files
-- Edit metricbeat-config.yml - scroll down to line #62 and change the ip to your ELK machine private ip using port 5601, scroll down to line #96 and   change the hosts ip address to you ELK machine prive ip using port 9200.
+- Edit metricbeat-config.yml - Scroll down to line #62 and replace the ip with your ELK machine's private ip using port 5601; scroll down to line #96 and replace the hosts ip address with your ELK machine's private ip using port 9200.
 - save the file
 - now run metricbeat.yml to start the playbook and install filebeat

-***please note if the group you want to install file beat name is different then 'websrvers' please edit the file (metricbeat.yml) and change line #3 host to the desire group name.
+please note if the group you want to install Docker metric name is different then 'websrvers' please edit the file (metricbeat.yml) and change line #3 host to the desire group name.

 Answer the following questions to fill in the blanks:
 -  Which file is the playbook? install-elk.yml  Where do you copy it? /etc/ansible/install-elk.yml
--  Which file do you update to make Ansible run the playbook on a specific machine? update the /etc/ansible/hosts file  How do I specify which machine   to install the ELK server on versus which to install Filebeat on? by specifying the group name (webservers/elk) - two groups we have set on the     hosts file.
+-  Which file do you update to make Ansible run the playbook on a specific machine? update the /etc/ansible/hosts file
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on? by specifying the group name (webservers/elk) -    two groups we have set on the hosts file.
 - Which URL do you navigate to in order to check that the ELK server is running? http://[ELK-SERVER-PUBLIC-IP]:5061/

  As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.